Canon 1300D vs Panasonic GM5

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in March 2016 and September 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in March 2016 and September 2014.
 The 1300D is a DSLR, while the GM5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a Four Thirds (GM5) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Panasonic GM5

 The physical size and weight of the Canon 1300D and the Panasonic GM5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The GM5 can be obtained in two different colors (black, silver), while the 1300D is only available in black.